spotinst/help/src/docs/managed-instance/azure/getting-started/create-stateful-node.md

 * Assign Public IP: Select this option to auto-assign a public IP to the launched VMs.

    > **Note**: this action will be enabled once the public IP SKU is defined.
 When the network	persistency is turned on, the Networking section is disabled during the edit and import	modes of the wizard.

+#### Health Checks

+* **Health check types**:

+  - VM state checks the VM’s current status in Azure.
+  - Application gateway tests the connection from the application gateway to the VM.
+It’s available if at least one application gateway is defined in the Elastigroup.
+You also select the health check grace period in seconds, which is the time to allow a VM to boot and applications to fully start before the first health check.

+* **Auto healing** checks the VM health according to the health check types and replaces unhealthy VMs.

 ## Step 4: Advanced